ChrisChavez957/osticket-prereqs/README.md

 <p>
 Now we must Install / Enable IIS in Windows WITH CGI

-To do this we open Control Panel ->
+To do this we open Control Panel -> Programs -> Programs and Features -> Turn Windows features on or off -> Internet Information Systems -> Worldwide Web Services -> Application Development Features -> Enable file [CGI] -> Click OK -> DONE

 </p>
 <br />